 The Figure

-The figures have no faces.
-Some are too small for features; in others the face is simply not attempted.
-The face is not where the work lives.
+Where the self-portraits return to the face as a contested site of recognition, these paintings shift the question to the body in space.
 What matters is the body, the posture, the weight, the colour, the fact of standing.
 A face would pull attention toward identity, expression, psychology.
-The paintings ask something simpler: someone is here.
-Someone stands.
+These paintings ask something simpler and perhaps more difficult: someone is here.

 On Uncertain Ground